Ensure the safe and proper use of chemicals by using a mobile app for your safety data sheets.

 Reactivity and Stability (Section 10)

-This section deals with the reactivity, stability and other conditions which should be considered when handling a chemical.
+This section in the safety data sheet deals with the reactivity, stability and other conditions which should be considered when handling a chemical.

 Toxicology (Section 11)